 Muscles that are part of the core / Type of muscle fibers within the core muscles

-The abdominals have always been thought to be a vital component of the core.
-The transversus abdominis has received recognition numerous times in research for its stabilizing effects.
-Such effects may be attributed to the fact that most of its fibers run horizontally hence forming a natural belt around the abdomen.
-Abdominal hollowing or drawing the belly button inwards towards the spine has been noted to induce contraction/activation of the transversus abdominis.
 In healthy people, the transversus abdominis along with the multifidi have been shown to contract milliseconds before any observable movements of the upper and lower limbs.
-This finding proves the fact that it the abdominals have a major role in stabilizing the lumbar spine before any distal movement takes place.
+This finding proves the fact that it the abdominal muscles have a major role in stabilizing the lumbar spine before any distal movement takes place.
 The same findings however cannot be found in patients with low back pain (LBP) as contractions of the transversus abdominis and multifidi were found to be delayed after limb movements.

-It has been known that hip musculature (mainly hip extensors & abductors) is important in maintaining good posture in standing and during gait.
+It has been known that hip musculature (mainly hip extensors & abductors) is important in avoiding poor posture in standing and during gait.
 Consequently, lack of endurance and delayed firing of the gluteus maximus and medius muscles have previously been noted in people with LBP and other musculoskeletal conditions.

 The role of the core in sports and exercise (how it can prevent injury) / Consequences of having a weak core